Spend the night at our museum.

 What is Camp-In?

-Camp-In is a one-night overnight program for Girl Scout Juniors, Girl Scout third-grade bridging Brownies, Bears, Webelos, or any organized school or youth group in 3rd-5th grade.
-Camp-In combines an indoor, overnight adventure with exciting, interactive science education.
-Camp-In includes IMAX and planetarium shows, three hands-on science workshops, and time to explore many of the museum’s interactive exhibits.
-Camp-In also includes an evening snack, a light breakfast, and a participation patch.
-Check-In begins at 5:15 PM and the program ends after IMAX in the morning at 9:00 AM.
+Camp-In is a one-night overnight program that combines an indoor, overnight adventure with exciting, interactive science education.
+All Camp-In events include a planetarium show, hands-on engineering workshops and activities, a live demonstration in the MSC theater, and time to explore many of the museum’s interactive exhibits.
+Also included with these exciting activities is an evening snack, light breakfast, and participation patch for each child.
+Check-In begins at 5:15 PM and the program ends in the morning at 9:00 AM.

 - Hands-on Science Workshops